Non-Profit Social Responsibility and the Festival d’Aix

 - The Festival's commitment to professional gender equality was publicly recognised through its attainment of AFNOR certification in September 2021.
 The Festival d'Aix-en-Provence is the first private cultural organisation to receive this official recognition.
 The label confirms the quality of the Festival’s human resources policies, and is part of a process of continual improvement over the upcoming years.
 In 2022, the Festival receives the AFNOR Diversity certification for its good practices, its commitment to equal opportunities, and its fight against discrimination.

-- A "Gender Equality in the Workplace" action plan, updated and renewed annually, identifies the measures that need to be implemented in terms of recruitment.
+- A "Gender Equality in the Workplace" collective agreement identifies the measures that need to be implemented in terms of recruitment.
 It also sets progress objectives for the improvement of working conditions and for a better balance between professional and personal life.
 The professional equality index, based on a series of regulatory indicators, further demonstrates this commitment.
-In 2021, the Festival obtained a score of 93 out of 100 (see index details).
+In 2022, the Festival obtained a score of 91 out of 100 (see index details — in French).

 - In order to fight against discrimination and against sexist and sexual violence in the workplace, the Festival has set up a listening unit composed of two employees who have been trained to receive, evaluate and deal with situations referred to them.
 In addition, two specialised instructional handbooks — one to help prevent workplace discrimination, and the other to fight against sexist and sexual violence at the workplace — have been designed with technical committees within the Festival and have been distributed to all employees, in conjunction with an internal communication campaign.
 These measures, coupled with a training and awareness plan, help all teams (i.e. permanent, seasonal, intermittent and artistic staff) to identify and react to situations of violence, whatever they may be.